Brokered vs. Contested Conventions

 What is a Contested Convention?

+Delegates bound by a specific candidate must vote for that candidate.
+If no one wins the majority of the votes, there is a second ballot that takes place.
 During the second ballot, a certain portion of delegates will become unbound and can vote for their choice, regardless of the candidate they were previously required to vote for at the event.
 If no majority results, more delegates will become unbound and so on until a winner results.